rust-lang/rust-forge/src/triagebot/review-queue-tracking.md

 - Review queue capacity (`C`) --- if the number of PRs in your review queue is at (or above) `C`, `triagebot` will not assign new pull requests to you.
 - Rotation mode (`on` or `off` rotation) --- if you set your rotation mode to be `off`, `triagebot` will not assign new pull requests to you.
   - This is an alternative to setting yourself as being ["on vacation"](pr-assignment.md#vacation) which does not require sending a pull request to modify the `triagebot.toml` file. `triagebot` takes both `users_on_vacation` in `triagebot.toml` and the rotation mode into account; if you are marked as being on vacation in either of them, it will not assign PRs to you.
+- Team rotation mode (`on` or `off` rotation) --- if you set your team rotation mode for team `foo` to be `off`, `triagebot` will not consider you when someone uses `r? foo`.
+  - This can be used to selectively decide for which teams you will be available for reviews.
+It also interacts with `assign.owners`, which can be configured to cause triagebot to automatically assign PRs to members of teams based on the files that a given PR modifies.

 Note that the review preferences only affect assignment based on adhoc groups or teams.
 If someone directly requests your review (`r? <user>`), triagebot will currently always assign you.
 If you are off rotation or at your maximum review capacity, triagebot will send a comment to the PR where you were directly assigned to let the PR author know that you might not be available for a timely review.